 February 2022 – April 2022

 In this first phase, you will be supplied with case facts and learning and information snippets.
 Mirroring the conditions of the real world, new information will be made available at different points, requiring a quick reaction to develop solutions.

 Phase II: On-Site Experience

-The experiential weekend (face-to-face and online) will take place from April 9–11 at IE University in Madrid.
+The experiential weekend (face-to-face and online) will take place in April at IE University in Madrid.
 Over three days, participants will have the opportunity to attend different workshops (on digital trends, presentation skills, legal design, comparative law), work in teams, and pitch their projects to a panel of juries.

 Mentors and professors will be available during this period.
 At the final presentations, all teams will have 30 minutes to present their final presentation to the jury.

 January 28: Final team members sent to us

 February 1: Comparative law in action challenge launch

 The winners will be invited to the IE Summer School, a unique and innovative one-week program designed for ambitious undergraduate students and recent graduates.
 Students will strengthen their strategic business skills through sessions focused on finance, marketing, entrepreneurship, communication, and leadership.
 Alongside enriching extracurricular activities, the program includes a virtual in-company session and a multimedia business case presentation that offers first-hand industry insights from leading experts in their fields.